USS Oklahoma City (CL-91): Conversion to Galveston-class cruiser

 On 7 March 1957, Oklahoma City arrived at the Bethlehem Steel Corp.
 Pacific Coast Yard, San Francisco, where conversion to a Galveston-class guided missile light cruiser commenced on 21 May, her hull classification and number being changed two days later to CLG-5.
-Her conversion having completed on 31 August 1960, she was towed to Hunter's Point where she recommissioned on 7 September, Captain Ben W. Sarver in command.
+Her conversion having completed on 31 August 1960, she was towed to Hunter's Point where she recommissioned on 7 September.

 During her shakedown training, Oklahoma City became the first combatant unit of the US Pacific Fleet to fire a Talos guided missile successfully.
 Following shakedown, she participated in several major training exercises while serving as flagship for Cruiser Division 3 (CruDiv 3) and Cruiser Destroyer Flotilla 9 (CruDesFlot 9), then departed 1 December, for a six-month deployment in WestPac.
 She arrived in Yokosuka, Japan, on 24 December, where, six days later, she became flagship for Commander, US 7th Fleet.
 The ship participated in SEATO training operations, received two awards for operational excellence, and served as an ambassador of good will to several cities in the Far East.
 She then returned to Long Beach, California, on 12 June 1962, and spent the next several months conducting local training operations and upkeep work.
 On 14 December, she entered the Long Beach Naval Shipyard for restricted availability followed by an extensive overhaul.